After spending seven weeks in Bismarck, North Dakota doing family research, I left on a cool and sunny Friday afternoon in

 moseyed back to the EconoLodge and flipped on CNN.

-Above center: A sleepy Sunday morning in Livingston, Montana.
+Above left: A sleepy Sunday morning in Livingston, Montana.

-Above right: With its brick facades, Livingston is a quintessentially Western town.
+Above right: With its brick facades, Livingston is a quintessential Western town.

 Above left: End-of-the-season sign in Livingston.